STRIVE provides opportunity for men and women to advance themselves in society with training and empowerment.

 I am grateful for Saskia's program and the opportunity it has given me to develop not only with new photography skills but as a person.
 It was a journey of self-discovery, empowerment, and a reminder that no matter where we are, our dignity and creativity can never be taken away.

-I wholeheartedly endorse This program and hope that it continues to make a positive impact on the lives of incarcerated individuals who deserve a chance to rebuild their self-esteem and find their voice through photography.
+I wholeheartedly endorse this program and hope that it continues to make a positive impact on the lives of incarcerated individuals who deserve a chance to rebuild their self-esteem and find their voice through photography.

 Randy Z.